hemel-cse/employee-handbook/readme.md

 ## Technology Use and Security
 Saleae, Inc. provides its employees with access to business systems (including but not limited to telephones, computers, software, networks, voicemail, e-mail, Company intranet, external electronic bulletin boards, wire services, on-line services, the Internet and the World Wide Web).
 These systems are for use in carrying out the Company’s business.
 Although Saleae, Inc. does not prohibit the use of the Company’s electronic, e-mail and voicemail systems for personal use, employees must keep in mind that the Company’s resources are being used for this service.
 Employees need to demonstrate a sense of responsibility and may not abuse the privilege.
 The following guidelines govern the proper use of those electronic systems and services, and set forth the Company’s policies with regard to access to, use and disclosure of data and electronic mail or voice messages sent or received.

-E-mail and Voicemail Guidelines.
+### E-mail and Voicemail Guidelines

-Users should be aware of the following: (a) the use of the e-mail and voicemail systems is for the conduct of business and Company -sanctioned and supported programs and activities.
-Use of these systems for personal activities should be kept to a minimum; (b) common sense, courtesy and professionalism should be employed when using e-mail.
+Users should be aware of the following:

+(a) the use of the e-mail and voicemail systems is for the conduct of business and Company -sanctioned and supported programs and activities.
+Use of these systems for personal activities should be kept to a minimum;

+(b) common sense, courtesy and professionalism should be employed when using e-mail.
 Users should not send (or forward) anything that others might find offensive.
-Among material considered offensive are any messages that contain sexual implications or unwelcome personal invitations, racial slurs, gender-specific comments, or any other comments that offensively address someone’s age, sexual orientation, religious or political beliefs, national origin, disability, or any other protected characteristic; (c) because of its public nature, e-mail may be inappropriate for many types of confidential documents unless encryption technology is used.
+Among material considered offensive are any messages that contain sexual implications or unwelcome personal invitations, racial slurs, gender-specific comments, or any other comments that offensively address someone’s age, sexual orientation, religious or political beliefs, national origin, disability, or any other protected characteristic;

+(c) because of its public nature, e-mail may be inappropriate for many types of confidential documents unless encryption technology is used.
 There are significant confidentiality problems if material communicated by e-mail is copied, re-routed, diverted or wrongly addressed.
 Also, commercially sensitive and “inside” information can create significant problems if e-mailed without additional protection.
 Employees may not send or receive copyrighted materials, trade secret, confidential or proprietary information, or similar materials outside of the Company without prior authorization from their manager.
-Employees must take available measures to protect confidentiality; (d) anyone obtaining electronic access to other companies’ or individuals’ materials must respect all copyrights and may not copy, retrieve, modify or forward copyrighted materials except as permitted by the copyright owner or a single copy for reference use only; (e) any messages or information sent by an employee to one or more individuals via an electronic network (e.g. bulletin board, on-line service, or Internet) may constitute statements identifiable and attributable to the Company, and should be treated as such.
-While some users include personal “disclaimers” in electronic messages, it should be noted that there would still be a connection with the Company, and the statement might still be legally attributed to the Saleae, Inc.; (f) employees may not use the e-mail or voicemail systems to solicit or persuade participation in, commercial ventures, religious or political causes, outside organizations, or other non-job related activities.
+Employees must take available measures to protect confidentiality;

+(d) anyone obtaining electronic access to other companies’ or individuals’ materials must respect all copyrights and may not copy, retrieve, modify or forward copyrighted materials except as permitted by the copyright owner or a single copy for reference use only;

+(e) any messages or information sent by an employee to one or more individuals via an electronic network (e.g. bulletin board, on-line service, or Internet) may constitute statements identifiable and attributable to the Company, and should be treated as such.
+While some users include personal “disclaimers” in electronic messages, it should be noted that there would still be a connection with the Company, and the statement might still be legally attributed to the Saleae, Inc.;

-Monitoring.
+(f) employees may not use the e-mail or voicemail systems to solicit or persuade participation in commercial ventures, religious or political causes, outside organizations, or other non-job related activities.

+### Monitoring

 Saleae, Inc.’s e-mail, voicemail and computer systems are Company property.
 All messages, documents and files created, sent or received on these systems are and remain the property of the Company and are not the private property of any employee.
 Saleae, Inc. reserves the right to review, audit, intercept, access and disclose all documents and files on its computer systems and all messages created, sent or received over its e-mail and voicemail systems.
 The contents of e-mail, voicemail, and computer files, properly obtained for legitimate business purposes, may be disclosed by the Company without the permission of the employee.
 The confidentiality of any message should not be assumed.
 Even when a message is erased, it is still possible to retrieve and review that message on both e-mail and voicemail systems.
-Further, the use of passwords for security does not guarantee confidentiality, as the Company can obtain access to all passwords.
-Upon request, all passwords must be disclosed to the Company or they will be made invalid and cannot be used.

 Notwithstanding the Company’s right to retrieve and read any e-mail or voicemail messages, such messages should be treated as confidential by other employees and accessed only by the recipient.
 Unless otherwise authorized by management, employees are not authorized to retrieve or read any e-mail or voicemail messages that are not sent to them.
 The Company does not have any obligation to provide users with copies of personal messages (in either paper or electronic media).

-Ownership of Data.
+### Ownership of Data

 The computer system, as well as the data and programs stored on the system, are Saleae, Inc. property, except for programs which the Company has obtained a license to use.
 The Company retains ownership of all of its files, paper or electronic.
 No files, electronic or otherwise, may be removed from the Company without authorization.
 The Company reserves the right to access all files and data that are created or stored on its computer system, on an employee’s local personal computer, or stored in an employee’s hardcopy files.
 This includes personal computers and electronic storage media (disks, removable hard drives, etc.) used at home or off-site for work-related purposes.
 The Company will access files for business purposes, including but not limited to:  Retrieving missing business data in an employee’s absence; investigating possible employee theft or espionage; ensuring that Company systems are not used to violate Company policy, including to transmit discriminatory, offensive or illegal messages; ensuring that unlicensed or illegal software is not installed on any computer assigned to an employee; ensuring that Company systems are not used for the benefit of or to develop business other than the Company’s business.

-Use of Saleae, Inc.’s Computer System.
+### Use of Saleae, Inc.’s Computer System

 In addition, all employees must comply with the following guidelines regarding use of the Company’s computer system:

 - Users must comply with all software licenses, copyrights, and all other state and federal laws governing intellectual property.
 - Fraudulent, harassing, embarrassing, indecent, profane, obscene, intimidating, or other such material may not be displayed on or stored in the Company’s computers.
 Users encountering or receiving such material should immediately report the incident to their manager.
 -	Saleae, Inc. configures, installs and maintains the computer systems it provides to employees.
 Users may not modify or attempt to modify the computer systems (including, without limitation, installing, deleting or modifying hardware or software on individual computers or the network) without first receiving explicit authorization from Company management.
 -	Users are responsible for safeguarding their passwords for the system.
-Individual passwords should not be printed, stored online, or given to others.
-Users are responsible for all transactions made using their passwords.
 -	A user’s ability to connect to other systems through the network does not imply a right to connect to those systems unless specifically authorized by the operators of those systems.

-Guidelines for Responsible Internet Use.
+### Guidelines for Responsible Internet Use

 Employees are not permitted to publish or access inappropriate material on the Web.